Czechs, Slovaks hit virus records, target the unvaccinated

 Associated Press

-PRAGUE (AP) — The Czech Republic and Slovakia both reported record daily new coronavirus cases on Wednesday, a day before the governments of the two European Union countries plan to approve new restrictions for unvaccinated people in response to rising infections.
+PRAGUE (AP) — The Czech Republic and Slovakia both reported record daily new coronavirus cases on Wednesday, a day before the two European Union countries plan to approve new restrictions for unvaccinated people in response to rising infections.

+Thousands in the capitals of both countries, Prague and Bratislava, used Wednesday’s anniversary of the 1989 anti-communist Velvet Revolution to rally against their government’s upcoming coronavirus restrictions.

+The protesters ignored social distancing and didn’t wear masks.
+Police didn’t intervene in Prague.
+In Bratislava, police said two officers sustained injuries after the crowd near the seat of the government detonated fire crackers.

 The Czech daily tally soared to 22,479 new cases, eclipsing the previous record set Jan.
 7 by almost 5,000 and nearly 8,000 more than just a week ago.
 The country’s infection rate rose to 813 new cases per 100,000 residents over the past seven days, up from 558 a week earlier.